-2. Review the mentors page on our website to find a project that you can get involved in.
-Alternatively, find a mentor (i.e. a physician, faculty, staff, 3rd year medical student, nurse, DPT, etc) in the Duke community or among your own contacts.
+2. Find a mentor (i.e. a physician, faculty, staff, nurse, DPT, etc) in the Duke community or among your own contacts.
 If you need assistance, contact us at email@example.com.
 Start reaching out to potential mentors as soon as possible to find a project that fits your interests.

 5. Begin acquiring the necessary skills – including language learning – for your project.
 If you’re leading a group, consider group sessions that include skills training, cultural education and language learning.
 Even in Durham, many of our patients are non-English speaking.

 6. Perform your project!
 Enjoy getting to know the community you’re serving in and helping meet their needs.
-Upon completion of the project, all students are required to submit a 500 word (max) reflection essay on their experience to email@example.com.
-Additionally, each student must complete a short post-project survey about the benefits and challenges of the trip and of working with DukeMed Engage.
+Upon completion of the project, each student must complete a short post-project survey about the benefits and challenges of the trip and of working with DukeMed Engage.
 This survey will guide future improvements to DukeMed Engage and is critical to future funding of this program.

 7. In August of the following academic year, a representative of project is expected to present their experience at the DukeMed Engage informational session for future participants.
 Student leadership for the next year will be chosen from the awardees.
 This way students who have participated in projects will help run and improve the next generation of DukeMed Engage!